Cheesy Jalapeno and Bacon Fried Potatoes

 Top the potatoes with shredded cheese.

-Bake in a preheated oven until the cheese melts (about 8 minutes).
+Bake in a preheated oven (at 350 degrees F.) until the cheese melts (about 8 minutes).

 Thank you so much for stopping by CCC!